AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

 Objective: Install and verify foundational tools.
 Tasks:
-- Install Java and ensure it’s properly configured `java -version`.
+- Install Java and ensure it’s properly configured with `java -version`.
 **Without this**: You won't be able to write or execute any Java code, as Java is the foundation of the entire project.
 - Install the JDK and confirm its functionality `javac -version`.